 |Snorkeling Equipment Rental Service||(264) 497-8644||Shoal Bay West, 8.5 mi.
 Northwest of Central St. Martin||Anguilla|

-To learn more about snorkeling, including helpful suggestions and tips for beginners and "pros" read this detailed Caribbean snorkeling page.
+To learn more concerning snorkeling, including useful tips and suggestions for beginners and "pros" read this exhaustive discussion of snorkeling in the Caribbean.

 Everything appears to be in order to create the perfect environment for snorkeling in St. Martin, so bring along your gear (or the money to rent some) and be prepared to check it out for yourself.